Big Bang: Misconceptions

 One of the common misconceptions about the Big Bang model is that it fully explains the origin of the universe.
 However, the Big Bang model does not describe how energy, time, and space were caused, but rather it describes the emergence of the present universe from an ultra-dense and high-temperature initial state.
-It is misleading to visualize the Big Bang by comparing its size to everyday objects.
-When the size of the universe at Big Bang is described, it refers to the size of the observable universe, and not the entire universe.

-Hubble's law predicts that galaxies that are beyond Hubble distance recede faster than the speed of light.
-However, special relativity does not apply beyond motion through space.
-Hubble's law describes velocity that results from expansion of space, rather than through space.

-Astronomers often refer to the cosmological redshift as a Doppler shift which can lead to a misconception.
-Although similar, the cosmological redshift is not identical to the classically derived Doppler redshift because most elementary derivations of the Doppler redshift do not accommodate the expansion of space.
-Accurate derivation of the cosmological redshift requires the use of general relativity, and while a treatment using simpler Doppler effect arguments gives nearly identical results for nearby galaxies, interpreting the redshift of more distant galaxies as due to the simplest Doppler redshift treatments can cause confusion.
+Another common misconception relates to the recession speeds associated with Hubble's law.
+These are not velocities in a relativistic sense (for example, they are not related to the spatial components of 4-velocities).
+Therefore, it is not remarkable that according to Hubble's law, galaxies farther than the Hubble distance recede faster than the speed of light.
+Such recession speeds do not correspond to faster-than-light travel.

 Implications

 Given current understanding, scientific extrapolations about the future of the universe are only possible for finite durations, albeit for much longer periods than the current age of the universe.
 Anything beyond that becomes increasingly speculative.
 Likewise, at present, a proper understanding of the origin of the universe can only be subject to conjecture.